 VA GI Bill Website

-This website is the home for all educational benefits provided by VA with tools and resources to help Veterans pursue college degrees, on-the-job training, apprenticeships, or non-college degrees programs.
+This website is the home for all educational benefits provided by VA.
+It offers tools and resources to help Veterans pursue college degrees, on-the-job training, apprenticeships, or nondegree programs.

 Moving Forward: Overcoming Life’s Challenges

-Moving Forward is a free, on-line educational and life coaching program that teaches Problem Solving skills to help you better handle life’s challenges.
-It is designed to be especially helpful for Veterans, Military Service Members and their families.
-However, Moving Forward teaches skills that can be useful to anyone with stressful problems.
+Moving Forward is a free, online educational and life-coaching program that teaches problem-solving skills to help you better handle life’s challenges.
+While it’s designed to be especially helpful for Veterans, Service members, and their families, Moving Forward teaches skills that can be useful to anyone with stressful problems.

-Discover resources especially for Veterans and Service members related to job performance, making the transition to civilian life, and how to recognize other issues you may be dealing with.
+Discover resources especially for Veterans and Service members related to job performance, making the transition to civilian life, and recognizing other issues you may be dealing with.

 Featuring real stories of Service members who have reached out for support, this campaign was launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury to promote the processes of building resilience, facilitating recovery, and supporting reintegration of returning Service members, Veterans, and their families.

 This voluntary program provides behavioral health care support to Service members and Veterans as they move between health care systems or providers.
-Enrollment in the program only takes one, toll-free phone call to 800-424-7277, which can be made 24/7.
+Enrollment in the program only takes one toll-free phone call to 800-424-7277.
 Personal coaches, along with resources and tools, assist Service members and Veterans during the transition period, empower them to make healthy life choices, and are available 24/7.
-The program helps those returning from deployment; transitioning to or from active duty; Service members separating from the military or temporarily relocating; wounded warriors transitioning back home following care at military treatment facilities, VA facilities, or Warrior Transition Units; and, those changing health care systems or providers due to a permanent change of station.
+The program helps those returning from deployment; transitioning to or from active duty; Service members separating from the military or temporarily relocating; wounded warriors transitioning back home following care at military treatment facilities, VA facilities, or Warrior Transition Units; and those changing health care systems or providers due to a permanent change of station.